 I was updating MacBook Pro to High Sierra and it restart few times and suddenly shows black screen with flashing question mark.
 I tried to restart it several time and same issue.
 Unfortunately, I didn't backup machine because of space issues so no time machine option.
 My questions are, is there any possibility to fix the corrupted Mac OS?
-How to recover data from the corrupted MacBook Pro after upgrading to macOS High Sierra failed?
+How to recover lost data from the corrupted MacBook Pro after upgrading to macOS High Sierra failed?

 To answer the first question: Yes.
 If your Mac computer get corrupted while upgrading to macOS High Sierra, you can try to fix the corrupted OS with the methods as below.
-This tutorial will also show you how to recover data from corrupted partition after Mojave/High Sierra update.
+This tutorial will also show you how to recover lost data from corrupted partition after Mojave/High Sierra update.

 Method 1: Try Safe Mode to fix corrupted OS after upgrading to macOS High Sierra